Montserrat tour : culture, food & wine

 Among all the things to do in Barcelona, these half and one-day tours to Montserrat Monastery, have our preference.
-Perhaps it is because the kindness of the guides who will make you discover the historical richness of Catalonia!
+Perhaps it is because of the kindness of the guides who will make you discover the historical richness of Catalonia!
 But imagine leaving early in the morning Barcelona centre for a perfectly orchestrated day between visiting the Monastery, the local museum - where you can admire works by Picasso and Dalí - and learning the legend of the Black Madonna.
-A religious site but in the same time the discovery of breathtaking views of the mountain of Montserrat and of regional products in a local farmer's market.
+A religious site but at the same time the discovery of breathtaking views of the mountain of Montserrat and of regional products in a local farmer's market.
 Imagine also a short cable car excursion before taking a gentle stroll through the Penedès vineyards and cellars where you have lunch from local producers before learning to taste the ecological wines of the estate!

 It's hard to tell you about the smells of undergrowth or the flavors of Penedès and Cava wines in this description, but let Clara, Sandra, Agnès, Lorenzo, Alex… Guide you for this unforgettable day!

-Choose among these one day or half-day tapas, wines & Montserrat tours, in small groups, with English speaking guide!
+Choose among these one-day or half-day tapas, wines & Montserrat tours, in small groups, with English-speaking guide!

 Montserrat Tour from Barcelona + Gaudi's Crypt

-A day tour from Barcelona centre to Montserrat & Gaudí’s crypt, a modernist masterpiece and UNESCO world heritage and the visit the Benedictine abbey Santa Maria, nestled in the spectacular mountain scenery of Montserrat.
+A day tour from Barcelona centre to Montserrat & Gaudí’s crypt, a modernist masterpiece and UNESCO world heritage, and the visit to the Benedictine abbey Santa Maria, nestled in the spectacular mountain scenery of Montserrat.
 You will learn about the region’s history on a visit to the former industrial colony Güell and its famous crypt, and join us on a tour around the outstanding art-nouveau church by Antoni Gaudí.
-Enjoy your visit of the site with a glass of sparkling wine and let your tour guide explain the building’s architecture and its similarities to the Sagrada Família.
+Enjoy your visit to the site with a glass of sparkling wine and let your tour guide explain the building’s architecture and its similarities to the Sagrada Família.

-Your trip continues to Montserrat Mountain, a rock formation which rises abruptly from its flat surroundings to 1,236 meters.
+Your trip continues to Montserrat Mountain, a rock formation that rises abruptly from its flat surroundings to 1,236 meters.
 Enjoy a scenic ride on the rack railway up the mountain and arrive at the monastery, which has played an important role in Catalonia’s cultural and spiritual life for many centuries.
 The Benedictine abbey Santa Maria de Montserrat, whose history goes back to the 10th century, is famous for its image of the Virgin of Montserrat (the black virgin) and attracts until today pilgrims from all around the world.
-The monastery is also well-known for its boys choir “Escolania de Montserrat”.
-Visit the choir’s music school, founded in the 12th century the oldest in Europe, and, with a bit of luck, hear the choir perform its daily Salve Regina, before you head back to Barcelona.
+The monastery is also well-known for its boy's choir “Escolania de Montserrat”.
+Visit the choir’s music school, founded in the 12th century the oldest in Europe, and, with a bit of luck, hear the choir perform its daily Salve Regina before you head back to Barcelona.

 Montserrat & Gaudi's Crypt tour overview